Creamen/git-sensible/README.md

 Feature           -----        ---- feature-mobile
 ```

-In the event that *develop* is updated, such as through a QA commit or *hotfix* merge, its child branches can be updated with `rebase`.
+In the event that *develop* is updated, such as through a QA commit or merge from *hotfix*, its child branches can be updated with `rebase`.

 ```
 $ git checkout feature-mobile